EtSandoval/Deep-Learning-Group-Project/README.md

 ## Running the Code
 1. Run PreProcessing.ipynb to download the data and process it
 2. Run each of the "Basic" programs to get the baseline models for our data
-3. Run the model "multi_model" notebook for the deep learning model using both MLP and CNN models.
+3. Run the model "multi_model" notebook for the full deep learning model using both MLP and CNN models, using both metadata and image data.